-The holidays are all about indulgence, and there’s nothing the matter with sitting down to a wonderful meal with your friends and family.
-However, Americans throw away about $165 billion in uneaten food every year—and $293 billion of that waste happens on Thanksgiving alone.
+The holidays are all about indulgence, and there’s nothing wrong with sitting down to a wonderful meal with your friends and family.
+However, Americans throw away 108 billion pounds of uneaten food every year.
+After Thanksgiving, that’s 200 million pounds of turkey alone.

 Getting creative about cutting back on food waste is a way to live a more eco-friendly lifestyle, and we’re here for it at Brightly.
-As a matter of fact, my family treats leftover reuse as a competitive sport and we give each other high fives if we can successfully get rid of all of our turkey by the time December rolls around.
-Here are a few tried-and-true turkey leftover meals, curated by our staff.
+As a matter of fact, my family treats leftover reuse as a competitive sport and we give each other high fives if we can successfully get rid of our turkey leftovers by the time December rolls around.

 We’re not talking about the late-night Hawaiian roll with cranberry sauce variety (although there’s nothing wrong with that!).
-Have you ever thought to create a Kentucky Hot Brown, pesto-and-sundried-tomato, or Greek-inspired panini with your holiday leftovers?
-This recipe has you covered with 35 creative spins on the humble turkey sandwich.
+Have you ever thought to create a Kentucky Hot Brown with turkey leftovers?
+This recipe has you covered.

-Enchiladas from scratch might not be a task you’re up to taking on after a Thanksgiving meal, but using store-bought verde sauce makes this a fast and easy way.
-The original recipe from Mexico In My Kitchen calls for chicken, but substitute turkey for the Thanksgiving version.
+Enchiladas from scratch might not be a task you’re up to taking on after a Thanksgiving meal, but you can prep this simple recipe that uses turkey leftovers in 10 minutes flat.

 Soups are a quick and easy way to make a filling and diet-friendly meal.
 This one packs a lot of punch.
 For an extra kick, add lime juice in at the very end!

-Making a true poultry-based parmigiana is time intensive and typically calls for chicken.
-In this recipe from the Chunky Chef, skip the first steps about cooking chicken and add in your leftover turkey at the end.
+Making a true poultry-based parmigiana is time-intensive and typically calls for chicken.
+In this recipe, you can save time by swapping in leftover turkey instead.

-Bringing Thai flavors to holiday eating in an exciting way, this soup melds Tom Yum flavors with a creative way to reuse turkey.
+Bringing Thai flavors to holiday eating in an exciting way, this soup melds Tom Yum flavors with a creative way to reuse turkey leftovers.

-If you’re looking to cut back on carbs after overindulging during an epic meal, this salad packs a powerful punch and brings in flavors that will leave you wanting to recreate the recipe year-round.
+If you’re looking for something a little lighter after indulging, this salad packs a powerful punch and brings in flavors that will leave you wanting to recreate the recipe year-round.

 Hey there!
 Want to help us change the world every day through easy, achievable, eco-friendly tips and tricks?
 Sign up for the Brightly Spot and join our movement of over a million changemakers.